The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Context Switching Tax

-All this while, the developer was only searching for the failure.
+All the while, the developer was only searching for the failure.
 No debugging or fixing it.
-Consider the number of developers on the team, the number of failures every day and this compounds to huge productivity loses.
+Consider the number of developers on the team and the number of failures every day; these compound into huge productivity losses.

 Control Paradox